wstewarttennes/goblin.nvim/README.md

 Goblin is a task execution system that injests data from various sources and executes tasks, both in real-time and async.

-Goblin receives information via the **ears** application.
+Goblin receives audio and text information from users via the **ears** application.
-Goblin

-a helpful assistant who solves complex problems, continues to learn and adjust processes (and even it's own code) over time, and has the ability to mimic most human functions (brain, eyes, ears, mouth, etc.).

-Goblin is broken into separate apps based on bodily functions: brain, eyes, ears, mouth, legs, nose, arms.
+Goblin is broken into separate apps based on functions: brain, eyes, ears, mouth, legs, nose, arms, etc.

 Below we break down these various functions and how they interact with each other.

 ## Brain